 The Jets could have made the playoffs last year.
-But that’s only if they won both their season-opening game against Buffalo and a late-season matchup with then-winless Cincinnati.
+But that’s only if they had won both their season-opening game against Buffalo and a late-season matchup with then-winless Cincinnati.
 But the Bengals halted the Jets.

-Quarterback Sam Darnold has a talented arm and Le’Veon Bell is one of the league’s elite running backs.
+Quarterback Sam Darnold has a talented arm, and Le’Veon Bell is one of the league’s elite running backs.

 Open holes for him, let the running game key a ball-control attack, and this team is good enough to win nine games, provided Bell stays healthy.
 (Bell was nursing a tight hamstring in late August).

 Jets have a chance to move up the AFC ladder